nijoj/-repo-test-/README.md

 # -repo-test-
-This repo is used to test locale support by github.
+This repo is used to test locale support by github